dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 ### Requirements

 Submit a notebook containing your solution to the programming tasks described below.
-This is a pure programming assignment and you do not have to write a technical report or explain details of your solution in the notebook: there will be a separate individual assignment where you will answer some conceptual questions about the assignment.
+This is a pure programming assignment and you do not have to write a technical report or explain details of your solution in the notebook: there will be a separate individual assignment where you will answer some conceptual questions about what you have been doing here.

 ## Step 0: Preliminaries